 You get a pack of 4 resealable containers, perfect for any kind of smoking endeavor.
 Each type of wood brings something interesting to the table in terms of flavor profile, and all complement each other well if you want to experiment with blending wood flavors together.

 This variety pack trends towards the more savory side, with the hickory and oak woods’ more standout flavors, while the more neutral alder wood lends itself well for both savory and sweeter cooking.
 The cherry then comes in to give you a sweeter finish if you want it, but is overall a more subtle sweetness than you get from many other fruit woods, so it is likewise good in a more savory blend as well.
+This is great for smoking cheese, poultry, seafood, lamb, pork and beef.

 The packs are easy to open and reseal, and you get a solid amount of each: 1 pint of each wood (good for roughly 30 batches of smoked food) so for the price it’s an excellent deal.